 The LifeSource mission is to strengthen our community by providing customized assistance to families in need.
 Our approach is balanced and holistic — we offer food, clothing, adult education programs, after school and summer camp programs for children, counseling, Senior Saturday lunches, and community outreach meals.
 We maximize the impact of every donation, helping to strengthen families and build our community.
 We serve more than 62,000 individuals, children, and families in need every year.
 We want to say THANK YOU to everyone who supports us.
 We couldn’t help so many of our neighbors without your generosity.

-LifeSource started as a small food pantry in 2001.
-Today LifeSource serves more than 65,000 people in Northwest Arkansas each year through seven free programs: a food and clothing pantry, Kid’s Life, adult education classes, counseling, Senior Saturday lunches, a community outreach meal once a month, and medical referrals.
+LifeSource is a charity founded in 2001 as a small food pantry.
+Today LifeSource serves more than 63,500 people each year in Northwest Arkansas for free through seven programs: a food and clothing pantry, an after-school and summer camp program for youth, adult education classes, counseling, Senior Saturday lunches, a community outreach meal once a month and medical referrals.

 In 2001, the same year LifeSource was founded, a great recession hit America, leaving millions of families facing touch choices, such as whether to pay the electric bill or buy food for dinner.
 More than one in seven Americans visits a food pantry every month.
 The elderly, children, and the disabled are among the hardest hit.

 The statistics for Arkansas are disheartening.
 At 19.7%, Arkansas ranks among the highest in the nation in household food insecurity.
 Fully 28.4% of Arkansas children are food insecure, with 29% living below the poverty level.
 And Arkansas has the highest rate in the nation of elderly who struggle with food insecurity.

 Find out more about what’s happening by reading our summer newsletter: